Sport & Exercise Science BSc (Hons)

 - Leeds Teaching Hospital

-Other students continue on to postgraduate study, such as our MSc Sport, Physical Activity and Mental Health.
-Or they train to become teachers with a PGCE in primary, secondary in physical education, or within further education.
+Our students also have the opportunity to continue onto postgraduate study.
+And many train to become teachers with a PGCE in primary, secondary in physical education, or within further education.

 Every effort has been made to ensure the accuracy of this information, however our courses are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.